nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-6-18

+9:38am The Saratoga hub gateway has been switched from Ehud to a 600 Mbps connection at Soft Surplus.
+This will improve bandwidth and latency for much of Brooklyn.

 2019-5-29

 7:25pm Back to normal

 6:20pm Downtown Manhattan is experiencing outages at the major hubs.
-We are looking into this at the moment
+We are looking into this at the moment.

 2019-5-11